Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 First pfSense Boot

-I ejected the USB containing the boot image (important) and rebooted the little box.
-It played a melody on the internal speaker (there is an internal buzzer and thankfully it isn’t very loud).
+I ejected the USB drive that contained the boot image (important) and rebooted the little box.
+It played a melody on the internal speaker—there’s a buzzer inside, and thankfully it isn’t very loud.

-Do I need to have a LAN connection already, or can I just start the thing?
-I’ll just start pfSense and let it complain to me if it wants… and according to the YouTube tutorial, I should guess which port is LAN 1.
+Do I need to have a LAN cable connected already, or can I just power it on?
+I’ll start pfSense and let it complain if it wants… and, according to the YouTube tutorial, I should guess which port is LAN 1.
 I’ll do that now.

-I figured out that I should set the LAN 1 to a static IP address that is not in my existing router’s DHCP range, so I went with 192.168.1.3.
-Now I can access an admin web portal (admin/pfsense).
+I figured out that I should set LAN 1 to a static IP address outside my existing router’s DHCP range, so I chose 192.168.1.3.
+Now I can access the admin web portal (admin/pfsense).
 Hooray.

-Yikes, the mini PC beeped at me and informed me that ‘admin’ has logged in.
-That startled me a bit, but hey that is pretty neat.
+Yikes—the mini PC beeped at me and informed me that “admin” has logged in.
+That startled me a bit, but hey, that’s pretty neat.

 Top ↩